MicrosoftDocs/power-platform/power-platform/admin/check-online-service-health.md

 ## Service changes

-Select the **Health** > **Message center** on your home dashboard to view and track upcoming changes, including new and changed features, planned maintenance, or other important announcements
+Select the **Health** > **Message center** on your home dashboard in the Microsoft 365 admin center to view and track upcoming changes, including new and changed features, planned maintenance, or other important announcements

 ### Related content
 [Get Help + Support](get-help-support.md) <br />
 [Microsoft Dataverse analytics](analytics-common-data-service.md)